simple-acme/simple-acme.github.io/manual/renewal-management.md

 certificate has the same friendly name as a previously created one, then the older settings will be overwritten.
 When this happens in interactive mode the user is asked to confirm this, but in unattended mode the script or program calling simple-acme is assumed to know the consequences of its actions.
-If you actually intend to create two very similar certificates, add the `--id` parameter to make them unique and prevent overwrites based on the friendly name.
+If you actually intend to create two very similar certificates, add the `‑‑id` parameter to make them unique and prevent overwrites based on the friendly name.

 You can also edit the `.renewal.json` file, but that's not recommended unless you are already familiar